anchore/harbor-scanner-adapter/README.md

 ## Overview

-The Harbor Scanner Adapter for Anchore is a service that translates the Harbor scanning API into the Anchore API and allows Harbor to utilize Anchore Engine (or Enterprise) for providing vulnerability reports on images stored in Harbor as part of its vulnerability scan feature.
+The Harbor Scanner Adapter for Anchore is a service that translates the Harbor scanning API into the Anchore API and allows Harbor to utilize Anchore Enterprise for providing vulnerability reports on images stored in Harbor as part of its vulnerability scan feature.

 This Adapter is only required if you want Harbor to use Anchore for its 'Scan' feature.
 If your objective is to use Anchore in a CI/CD